Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We investigated the estimation of phase heights in a pilot-scale liquid–liquid separator operating with 1-octanol and deionized water at 30 °C under varying flow conditions.
 Direct measurement of phase heights is challenging, as the interior of the separator is not readily accessible for reliable observation of the phase interface.
 Although we employ a YOLOv8-based phase-boundary detection algorithm in our experimental setup, the resulting measurements still contain noise due to the difficulty of distinguishing the interface and the sensitivity of the algorithm to illumination conditions.
 Moreover, the available mechanistic model relies on multiple simplifying assumptions, resulting in limited predictive accuracy.
 To address these challenges, we developed a PINN-based dynamic model and proposed a two-stage training strategy: pretraining on approximate physics, i.e., synthetic data from the low-fidelity model, followed by fine-tuning with experimental data.
 We further used ensemble learning to mitigate the influence of outlier models.
+Moreover, the ensemble not only improves prediction robustness but also provides a practical measure of model uncertainty, which is incorporated into the state estimation framework through adaptive covariance estimation.
 Finally, we combined the trained PINN with an EKF-inspired filter to enable estimation of the aqueous phase and DPZ heights.
 The filter prevents error accumulation from chaining of PINN predictions by fusing model predictions with real-time flow measurements to update the estimated phase-height trajectories.